 If everyone is lining up to ‘take the pill’ and you don’t, that’s being disruptive.

 We all have that feeling from time to time, but do we always act on it?

 What I’ve found as a musician and entrepreneur is that being disruptive often leads to success.

 Doing things differently may be a little harder than playing it safe.
 Yet if you get a win it’s that much more exciting and liberating.

-For me being disruptive has meant writing progressive music that probably doesn’t fit into any specific box.
+According to Prime Sound musicians, being disruptive has meant writing progressive music that probably doesn’t fit into any specific box.
 That may have kept me off of the radio, but it’s also allowed me the freedom to create art that I like, the way I like it, and build an audience of listeners and other musicians that want the same.

 It has also meant not working in the corporate world.
 Having a cubical next to 50 other minions in a company where you never even get to see the owner was never appealing to me.
 Instead I’ve chosen a path that has allowed me to play a more substantial role in any business that I work with, including starting and running my own business for 6 years.

 If you constantly feel that you would do something different than what everyone else is doing, go for it and see what happens.
 You are likely to come out with a new perspective and start doing that more often.

 Don’t ask permission